National Association of Real Estate Brokers

-NAREB members are called realtists (rather than REALTORs) and represent all professional disciplines within the real estate industry including residential and commercial real estate agents and brokers, loan officers, mortgage brokers, title companies, appraisers, insurance agents and developers.
+NAREB members are called realtists (rather than realtors) and include all professional disciplines within the real estate industry including residential and commercial real estate agents and brokers, loan officers, mortgage brokers, title companies, appraisers, insurance agents and developers.

-Headquartered in Lanham, Maryland, NAREB is governed by a board of directors and an executive committee composed of members and leaders, in the industry, from across America.
-Each local chapter continuously accepts new members.
+NAREB is headquartered in Lanham, Maryland.

 History

-NAREB was founded by twelve individuals, one woman and eleven men from seven states across the United States.
+NAREB was founded by twelve individuals in Tampa, FL, one woman and eleven men from seven states across the United States.
 NAREB held its first convention at the Convention Hall in Atlantic City, N.J., between July 19–20, 1948.

 Dr. Martin Luther King Jr. spoke at the NAREB National Mid-Winter Conference that was held in February 1968, in San Francisco, California a few months before he was assassinated.
-During his speech King talked about how a privately managed "Marshall Plan", similar to the one initiated in Europe following World War II, was needed to revitalize America's inner cities.
-King stated that in America's inner cities a ten-billion dollar investment over ten years from the government would help attract or develop new businesses as well as maintain and improve existing businesses.
+During his speech, King talked about how a privately managed "Marshall Plan", similar to the one initiated in Europe following World War II, was needed to revitalize America's inner cities.
+King stated that in America's inner cities, a ten-billion dollar investment over ten years from the government would help attract or develop new businesses as well as maintain and improve existing businesses.
 In this revitalized urban economy, the employed inner city residents would become homeowners, he said, thus improving the social and economic climate of their communities.